maciej-debowski/Lakkit-1/README.md

 ## More?
 If you need any help, open issue or join to our discord server: https://discord.gg/Qw32UFVbSj

-Thanks for reading, Lakkit Team :)
+Thanks for reading, Lakkit Team :D